-- → The nurse is the best person to describe what s/he does at their visit.
-The respondent can always change his/her mind after hearing more about it. - By agreeing to be contacted by the nurse, the person is not committing themselves to helping with all, or any, of the measurements. - ➔ The nurse will ask for separate permission to carry out each measurement. - We would still like a nurse to visit, even if a respondent says that (s)he will not war to consent to all of the measurements
+- ➔ The nurse is the best person to describe what s/he does at their visit.
+The respondent can always change his/her mind after hearing more about it. - ➔ By agreeing to be contacted by the nurse, the person is not committing themselves to helping with all, or any, of the measurements. - The nurse will ask for separate permission to carry out each measurement. - → We would still like a nurse to visit, even if a respondent says that (s)he will not want to consent to all of the measurements to have a nurse visit.
+As with the doorstep introduction, say as little as possible in order to gain co-operation.

 Avoid calling the nurse visit a 'health check' - it is not.
-We don't access the medical records of the participants, so the only way to obtain medical information on them is to have a nurse visit.
-As with the doorstep introduction, say as little as possible in order to gain co-operation.
+We don't access the medical records of the participants, so the only way to obtain medical information on them is